Spankyty/web.vixenlights.com/content/en/docs/usage/display-setup/display-elements/intelligent-fixture-wizard/edit-functions.md

   2. Give the function a unique name.
   3. Assign the function a type (_**Range, Indexed, Color Wheel, RGB Color, RGBW Color, None**_).
   4. (Optionally) assign a Preview Legend.
-     The preview legend is displayed below the fixture with corresponding DMX value assigned to the channel.
+     The preview legend is displayed below the fixture with the corresponding DMX value assigned to the channel.
      This feature can be useful for debugging problems.
   5. Optionally assign a **Tag** to the function.
      See _'What is a Tag'_' section above for more information.